-Hiroshi Sugimoto’s works are very impressive.
-And for example, the lions in the photo above look real.
+Hiroshi Sugimoto’s works are awe-inspiring.
+And for example, the lions in the following photo look natural.

-There also was portraits collection.
+There also was a portraits collection.
 Here is, for example, Henry VIII.

 And his six wives.

-Since we still had time till the tour, we continued exploring and visiting exhibitions at Herta and Paul Amir Building.
+Since we still had time till the beginning of the tour, we continued exploring and visiting Herta and Paul Amir Building exhibitions.

 Code vs Code Exhibition

-When artists chose to impose constraints and limitations upon them, creativity sparks.
+When artists choose to impose constraints and limitations upon them, creativity sparks.

-One of the exercises that photographers do, is to use only one prime lens for a specific shot.
-These artists explored made similar exercises by drawing only with specific shapes.
+One of the exercises that photographers do is using only one prime lens for a specific shot.
+These artists explored and did similar exercises by drawing only with particular shapes.